tektoncd/pipeline/docs/install.md

   bucket.service.account.field.name: GOOGLE_APPLICATION_CREDENTIALS
 ```

-### Overriding default ServiceAccount, Timeout or PodTemplate used for TaskRun and PipelineRun

-The ConfigMap `config-defaults` can be used to override default values.
-You can override the default service account, the default timeout, and the
-default pod template applied to `TaskRun` and `PipelineRun`.
+## Customizing basic execution parameters

+You can specify your own values that replace the default service account (`ServiceAccount`), timeout (`Timeout`), and Pod template (`PodTemplate`) values used by Tekton Pipelines in `TaskRun` and `PipelineRun` definitions.
+To do so, modify the ConfigMap `config-defaults` with your desired values.

-The example below overrides the following :
+The example below customizes the following:

-- the default service account (`default`) to `tekton`
+- the default service account from `default` to `tekton`.
-- the default timeout (60 minutes) to 20 minutes
+- the default timeout from 60 minutes to 20 minutes.
+- the default `app.kuberrnetes.io/managed-by` label is applied to all Pods created to execute `TaskRuns`.
-- the default pod template to include a node selector to control the node where the pod will be scheduled by default
+- the default Pod template to include a node selector to select the node where the Pod will be scheduled by default.
-(see [here](./taskruns.md#pod-template) or [here](./pipelineruns.md#pod-template) for more infos on pod templates)
-- the default `app.kuberrnetes.io/managed-by` label applied to all Pods created
-  to execute `TaskRun`s.
+  For more information, see [`PodTemplate` in `TaskRuns`](./taskruns.md#pod-template) or [`PodTemplate` in `PipelineRuns`](./pipelineruns.md#pod-template).

 ```yaml
 apiVersion: v1